Sync MySQL records to Salesforce in batches recipe

 Use the Location drop-down menu to select the project where you plan to store the connection.

-Use the Sandbox drop-down menu to determine the account connection type.
+Use the Sandbox drop-down menu to specify whether the Salesforce account is a sandbox account.

 Optional.
-Click Advanced settings to configure advanced connection options.
+Expand Advanced settings to configure advanced connection options.

-Optional.
-Select the Custom OAuth profile.
-When you select this option, app requests use the profile you specified in Workato.
-This ensures that the connection is restricted to the same set of scopes you selected for all users with the profile, and the authentication flow uses the client app linked to the custom profile.
+- This custom OAuth profile ensures that the connection is restricted to the same set of scopes you selected for all users with the profile, and the authentication flow uses the client app linked to the custom profile.

 Click Connect.

-Enter your Salesforce account credentials when prompted, and then click Log In to verify the connection.
+Enter your Salesforce account credentials and click Log In.

 Log in to your Salesforce account

-Provide a name for your recipe in the Name field and select the project in which you plan to store the recipe from the Location drop-down menu.
+Select the project where you plan to store the recipe from the Location drop-down menu.

 Set up your MySQL New/updated rows batch trigger.